sam-mahdi/Peaklist_Assignment_Library/V2/AVS/ReadMe.md

 1. New experiment options have been added (HNCACO, CBCACONH, HCCONH) and program has been slightly rewritten to easily include more if desired.
 2. Bruker dimenions vary from Varians.
 A converter has been added so you may now input peaklists obtained from Bruker data.
 You may choose to keep this converted format if you had a mixture of Bruker and Varian data.
 3. Progress bar has been added for the Sparky NMRSTAR conversion.
+4. A Sparta file generator has been added, enabling users to truncate their pdb file, add hydrogens either to the full or truncated pdb file, and run sparta on this file generating the pred.tab file needed for AVS.